negativetwelve/therailsbook.com/chapters/introduction/index.md

 You can get a webapp up really fast, there is a large community, and it is open source.
 A lot of startups use Rails for these reasons.

+### About this Book

+In this book we are going to use Git for version control, Ruby version 2.2.0 and Rails 4.1.0.

+## Mac and Linux Installation

+### Before

+If you have Linux run in your console

+{% highlight console %}

+sudo apt-get update

+{% endhighlight %}

+If you have OSX run in your console

+{% highlight console %}

+brew update

+{% endhighlight %}